 The Halstead Grant competition recognizes jewelry artists who excel in both design and business preparation.
-Applicants are required to submit a portfolio and elements of a business plan including marketing, production capacity and financial planning information.
+Applicants must submit a portfolio and elements of a business plan including marketing, production capacity and financial planning information.
 The program is designed to encourage sound professional practices in the jewelry arts community.
 The application process guides candidates through several critical business issues.
 Analyzing those challenges helps new jewelers lay the groundwork to become successful, independent studio owners.

 2014 Halstead Grant Results